 As part of our management of risk and reputation in the field, we have been actively clarifying our policies and procedures about staff behavior and sharing that with our supporters here in Hong Kong.
-In terms of financial risks, a potential downturn in the local economy or any wider economic crisis may impact our donation income.
-We perform periodic reviews to monitor income and will tune our investment to maximize the donations from each of the fundraising channels.
+In terms of financial risks, a potential downturn in the local economy or instability of global political economy, and any wider economic crisis may impact our donation income.
+We perform periodic reviews to monitor income as well as expenditure, and will tune our investment to maximise the donations from each of the fundraising channels.
 Our fundraising strategy of targeting mainly private and individual regular donors also helps to mitigate such risk.

-The upcoming introduction of the General Data Protection Regulation (GDPR) within the European Union raises obligations for MSF HK, as part of the MSF Movement.
+The introduction of the General Data Protection Regulation (GDPR) within the European Union raises obligations for MSF HK, as part of the MSF Movement.
 This new risk is being mitigated to ensure compliance beyond Hong Kong requirements to also match GDPR standards.
+Trainings have been conducted to raise awareness on data protection.
+IT security and data protection have also been enhanced to prevent information leakage.